fdrepo/www.flutterdoctor.com/docs/README.md

 * [Service educators](): those who can contribute to content and be a guide for students for using the app.
 * [Service students](): those who can give constructive feedback and help reflect products experience back to developers.

-# Our Buzz-Words in Design
+# Our Design Principles
 * Minimalism as much as possible.
 * Domain and Test Driven Design as much as possible.
 * Immutable and Reactive Design as much as possible.
+* Less Hierarchy, More Tags as much as possible.
 * Cognitive Balance and Constructivism as much as possible.